 What we don’t: Not as beautifully made or warm as the Hestra Heli.

 What pushes the Swany X-Cell down our list?
-For its $170 MSRP, we give the edge to the Hestra Heli and BD Guide above in warmth, plus the X-Cell’s fixed liner is less adaptable and slower to dry than a removable design.
+For its $180 MSRP, we give the edge for warmth to the Hestra Heli and BD Guide above, plus the X-Cell’s fixed liner is less adaptable and slower to dry than a removable design.
 The Swany will certainly do the trick for most ski days, but it’s been around long enough that the price should be dropped to remain competitive.
 If you can find it on sale, however, the X-Cell is a fully featured glove for downhill fun.

 Shell: Nylon